al6x/nim/mono/readme.md

 Currently `-mm:orc` doesn't work, it's going to work with the next nim release.

-I use it with `threads:off`, the multicore will be added when multicore in Nim will be be mature.

 # Development and contribuging

 Checkout the repo, then run